 Therefore, we do not recommend exposing your succulents to direct full sun in temperatures above 90°F. Instead, place them under filtered sunlight or give them partial shade to ensure they get at least 4-6 hours of sun a day.
 Then, they will be happy to thrive.

 Is there any ways to fix low-light conditions?

 The answer is yes!

-1. The easiest way is growing succulent near the window.
-A south-facing window or east-facing window is a good choice because morning sun is brighter and last for long time.
+1. The easiest way is to grow succulents near the window.
+A south-facing or east-facing window is a good choice because the morning sun is brighter and lasts for a long time.

-2. Different with the 1st way, there are some window box planters which are very beautiful.
-This is half indoor and half outdoor way to plant succulents.
-To avoid the window box hold too much water especially after rain, be sure to pick planter pot with drainage holes to let the exceed water drop out.
+2. Different from the 1st way, there are some window box planters which are very beautiful.
+Growing succulents in a window box is a half indoor and half outdoor way to plant succulents.
+To avoid the window box holding too much water especially after rain, pick a planter pot with drainage holes to let the excess water drop out.

 Image Credit: tended.files.wordpress.com

-3. Artificial grow light is another good way to fix low-light conditions especially in winter season and in some rainy cities.
-There are lots of grow light in the market.
-You can read lots of reviews and compare different brands before placing the order.
+3. Using an artificial grow light is another good way to fix low-light conditions especially in the winter and rainy cities.
+There are lots of grow lights in the market.
+You can read lots of reviews and compare different brands before placing an order.